US adds a strong 379,000 jobs in hopeful sign for economy

 WASHINGTON (AP) — U.S. employers added a robust 379,000 jobs last month, the most since October and a sign that the economy is strengthening as confirmed viral cases drop, consumers spend more and states and cities ease business restrictions.

-The February gain marked a sharp pickup from the 166,000 jobs that were added in January and a loss of 306,000 in December.
-Yet it represents just a fraction of the roughly 10 million jobs that were lost to the pandemic.
+The February gain marked a sharp pickup from the 166,000 jobs that were added in January and the loss of 306,000 in December.
+Yet it represents just a fraction of the roughly 9.6 million jobs that the economy needs to regain to return to pre-pandemic levels.

-The unemployment rate fell to 6.2%, the Labor Department said Friday in its monthly jobs report.
+The pickup in hiring lowered the unemployment rate from 6.3% to 6.2%, the Labor Department said Friday in its monthly jobs report.
+That is down dramatically from the 14.8% jobless rate of April of last year, just after the virus erupted in the United States.
+But it's well above the pre-pandemic unemployment rate of 3.5%.

+Stock prices surged on the news of solid job growth, a day after Wall Street suffered deep losses on fears that inflation and interest rates could soon be headed higher.

-A year into the pandemic that triggered a violent recession, economists are increasingly optimistic that hiring will pick up in the coming months as Americans seize the opportunity to once again travel, shop, attend sporting events and visit movie theaters and restaurants.
-Households as a whole have accumulated a huge pile of savings after having slashed spending on travel, entertainment and visits to bars and restaurants.
+One year after the pandemic triggered a violent recession, economists are increasingly optimistic that hiring will accelerate in the coming months as Americans seize the opportunity to once again travel, shop, attend sporting events and visit movie theaters and restaurants.
+Households as a whole have accumulated a huge pile of savings after having slashed spending on those services.
 Much of that money is expected to be spent once most people feel comfortable about going out.

+Friday's report showed that the nation's job growth is still being driven by a steady recovery of bars, restaurants and other leisure and hospitality establishments.
+Bars and restaurants, in particular, snapped back last month, adding 286,000 jobs as business restrictions eased in California and other states.
+That trend will likely continue as Texas this week joined some other states in announcing that it would fully reopen its economy with no restrictions.

+Also hiring last month were retailers, which added 41,000 jobs, health care companies with 46,000 and manufacturers with 21,000.
+On the other hand, construction companies shed 61,000 jobs, likely in part because of the severe storms and power outages in Texas.

-Friday's figures, by suggesting that the economy is on the mend, could complicate President Joe Biden’s push for his $1.9 trillion economic rescue package, which looks likely to win approval in Congress in the coming weeks.
-It would provide, among other things, $1,400 checks to most adults, an additional $400 in weekly unemployment aid and another round of aid to small businesses.
+Friday's strong jobs report, by suggesting that the economy is on the mend, could complicate President Joe Biden’s push for his $1.9 trillion economic rescue package, which is being considered by the Senate after winning approval in the House.
+The Biden package would provide, among other things, $1,400 checks to most adults, an additional $400 in weekly unemployment aid and another round of aid to small businesses.

+One discouraging note in the February data is that last month's net job growth came entirely from people who reported that their layoffs had been temporary.
+By contrast, the number of people who said their jobs were permanently gone was largely unchanged compared with January.
+People who have permanently lost jobs typically face a tougher time finding new work.
+In many cases, their former employers have gone out of business.

 With so much money being pumped into the economy, Oxford Economics forecasts that growth will reach 7% for all of 2021, which would be the fastest calendar-year expansion since 1984.
 The Congressional Budget Office projects that the nation will add a substantial 6.2 million jobs this year, though that wouldn’t be nearly enough to restore employment to pre-pandemic levels.